jayasuryat/dowel/README.md

 Due to the amount of sheer verbosity involved in writing `PreviewParameterProvider` *by hand*, it becomes tedious to write `PreviewParameterProvider` for each and every UI model.
 And as writing `PreviewParameterProvider` for every model becomes an uninteresting task, it becomes a barrier to entry for writing `Previews` for all the `Composables`.

-That is where `Dowel` comes in and takes care of generating `PreviewParameterProvider` for your UI models.
+That is where `Dowel` comes in and takes care of generating all of the boilerplate `PreviewParameterProvider` logic for your UI models.
+This also encourages writing more `Previews` for `Composables`.

+Apart from that, with `Dowel` you can also *`Fuzz test`* your `Composables` with all of the random values of random length or range being generated for all of the properties of the inputs.
 </details>

 ## 3. How?